of Diseases Treated by

 If one could postpone the onset of child's diabetes by one or more years, it would be of tremendous value because of well known deleterious effect of diabetic condition on growth and development of such children.

-When a woman diabetic has been under treatment for infertility for over a year without a success, BCRO type of cell transplantation should be strongly considered.
+When a woman diabetic has been under treatment for infertility for over a year without a success, BCRO cell transplantation should be strongly considered.

 The preparation of cell transplants by BCRO method, that includes a unique programm of primary tissue culture, lowers the immunogenicity of the cell transplants to such a degree that no immunosuppression is necessary, and that is of great importance particularly for the treatment of diabetes mellitus.